juliafmorgado/30DaysOtel/week1/day2.md

 ## Where OpenTelemetry fits into this picture

-OpenTelemetry (OTel) is an open-source project hosted by the [CNCF](https://www.cncf.io/) that focuses on **how telemetry is generated and connected**, not on how it is stored or visualized.
+OpenTelemetry (OTel) is an open-source project hosted by the [CNCF](https://www.cncf.io/) that solves one problem: how to generate and connect telemetry in a vendor-neutral way

 Instead, it standardizes the *inputs* to those tools.